SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 If memory serves correctly, it was around three months ago, his supervisor told him that there was a master's program in France and asked whether he would like to apply for it.
 He thought this was a good opportunity to pursue advanced education so he said yes without any hesitation.

 After preparing for the language and document materials, he recently went to Paris and started a new college life.
 Although he is now far away from me, sometimes I still communicate online with him.
 Now he lives in an apartment of the campus.
 Unlike in Wuhan University we have to live in the four-bedroom.
-He can now live in a single room.
+He now lives in a single room.
 Although the accommodation and other costs are higher than that in Wuhan.
 He said that there are many advantages to live in that new place.
-Firstly, the room is spacious and he can buy some necessary appliances such as the washing machine, the rice cooker and the microwave oven and place them in the room.
+Firstly, the room is spacious and he can buy some necessary appliances such as the washing machine, the rice cooker and the microwave oven and place them in the room without worrying that there is no enough space.
 Secondly, the environment and facilities around the apartment are pretty good.
-There is a grassland in front of the dormtary so he can take a rest on the ground when he is tired.
+There is a grassland in front of the dormitary so he can take a rest on the ground when he is tired.
 Plus, there is a convenient store and a small restaurant in the neighborhood, which means that it's handy for him to eat and purchase some daily necessities.

 ### 3. Describe someone you know who often helps others($*$)